intershop/devenv-4-iom/doc/02_configuration.md

 # Configuration
-## <a name="concept_config"/>General Concept of Configuration
+## <a name="concept_config"/>General Concept

 _devenv-4-iom_ uses property files for configuration.
 A configuration might be split into two property files or may be provided within a single file.

 Splitting a configuration into two files is a measure to lower configuration efforts and to centralize the management of configurations.
 This approach is intended to be used in context of projects.
 A global, project-specific property file should be part of the project.
 This file has to be managed centrally.
-Whenever the project changes in a way, that _devenv-4-iom_ is affected, the centrally managed property file has to reflect the according change.
+Whenever the project changes in a way, that _devenv-4-iom_ is affected too, the centrally managed property file has to reflect the according change.
 This way the project members (except the one, who is maintaining the project specific configuration) do not need to care about such changes.

 Additionally, every project member should have the ability to adapt the configuration of _devenv-4-iom_, without the need to change the project wide settings.
 Therefore a second property file is required, which has higher precedence.
 In this file, a user can define all properties, that should overwrite project wide settings.